Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-munchers-and-featherers/chapter-2.md

 His son and daughter had recovered from the attack.
 They seemed ... angry at their father?

 His son impatiently tapped his foot, while his daughter squeezed her basket's handle.
-Despite her wild and furious eyes, Jambir immediately felt a tug of love and desire, realizing he found her attractive.
+Despite her wild and furious eyes, Jambir immediately felt a tug of desire, realizing he found her attractive.

+_Not a tug of love, dear reader, for that did not exist yet.
+Only the desire to have children with another animal, to make sure your family tree stood strong for a little longer._

 "With how many are how you?" the jaguar asked.